dhruv-solanki/flutter_online_radio/README.md

 A simple application that plays Online Radio.

 ### Android APK
-* You can find the Online Radio(V1.0).apk in "/APK Versions/V1.0" folder
+* You can find the V1.0 APK in APK Versions folder.
-* Download it, Install and then enjoy.
+* Download, Install and then enjoy.

 ### Pub Packages
 * just_audio